SavinaRoja/arkady/README.md

 in another program to leverage this interface.

-You can use Arkady to put a network interface on a hardware device and save a a lot of wiring.
-Today you can get a Raspberry Pi Zero W for 5USD, with a bit more added for peripherals, you can put almost anything with wired control onto the network with Arkady for $20.
+You can use Arkady to put a network interface on a hardware device and save a lot of wiring.
+Today you can get a Raspberry Pi Zero W for 5 USD, with a bit more added for peripherals, you can put almost anything with wired control onto the network with Arkady for $20.